1.Anozero: Coimbra Contemporary Art Biennial

 5.Michael Landy on Firstsite

-See a large-scale collage along the magnificent 140m curved wall of our building, created by artist Michael Landy.
-'The Essex Way' is inspired by the walks Michael took in Essex with Southend artist and activist Elsa James, writer and broadcaster Gillian Darley and Professor Pam Cox, Chair of the Sociology Department at the University of Essex. an ongoing work of art that began as part of our exhibition, 'Michael Landy's Welcome to Essex', earlier this year - which invited visitors to explore, celebrate and question Essex's recent history and its contemporary portrayal in popular culture.
+See a full-scale collage along our building's magnificent 140m curved wall, created by artist Michael Landy.
+'The Essex Way' is inspired by walks Michael took in Essex, with Southend artist and activist Elsa James, writer and broadcaster Gillian Darley and Professor Pam Cox, Head of the Department of Sociology at the University of Essex. an ongoing work of art that began as part of our exhibition, 'Michael Landy's Welcome to Essex', earlier this year - which invited visitors to explore, celebrate and question Essex's recent history and its contemporary portrayal in popular culture.